danielmrhodes/JANUS/README.md

 *(mode specific commands)*\
 /run/beamOn nEvents

 The /Mode command must come first, and the parameter (mode) can be Source, Scattering, or Full.
 The /Geometry/Update command is mandatory.
+Example macros for each mode are in the Examples/Macross folder.

 Geometry Commands
 -----------------